 Although hops doesn't appear to lower cortisol levels directly, the bitter acids that give hops their signature taste have a calming effect that can help alleviate stress and the muscle tension that comes along with it.

-Hops can also promote good sleep quality, and better sleep means more balanced cortisol levels.*
+Hops has also been shown to promote good sleep quality14, and better sleep means a steadier stress response in most cases.

-It's best to stick to no more than 200 milligrams—the amount in 16 ounces (or Starbucks' Grande size)—per day or switch to a caffeine-free alternative.
-If you're addicted to caffeine or currently consuming well over the recommended limit, Ellen Vora, M.D., a holistic psychologist with a functional medicine approach to mental health, recommends gradually reducing your overall caffeine consumption and cutting off your intake earlier in the day, by 11 a.m. or 12 p.m. at the latest.
+If you feel that coffee is getting in the way of your ability to sleep or respond to stress, Ellen Vora, M.D., a holistic psychologist with a functional medicine approach to mental health, recommends gradually reducing your overall caffeine consumption and cutting off your intake earlier in the day, by 11 a.m. or 12 p.m. at the latest.

-Although you can't avoid stress completely, there are lots of things you can do, like exercise, meditation, and taking targeted herbal supplements, to deal with it naturally.
-For most people, the best defense against stress is a multifaceted, holistic approach that combines several of these strategies.
+For most people, the best defense against stress is a multifaceted, holistic approach that combines several of these proven strategies.